efliu/School-Staffing-Optimization/README.md

 # Datathon-2019-Erhman
 ---
-#### A deep learning model which optimizes California school districts' financial resource allocations toward different personnel categories for the purpose of academic achievement maximization.
+#### A deep learning model which optimizes California public school districts' financial resource allocations toward different personnel categories for the purpose of academic achievement maximization.
 ---

-<b>Solution:</b> Our objective was to raise state-wide school achievement levels (as defined by the percent of students meeting ELA and math test score benchmarks) to maximize education proficiencies within each district in California.
-First, we gathered data on district achievement levels and staffing distributions (teacher/staff support/administrators/counselors/librarians/student support) through scraping multiple public websites and a search engine.
-Then, we ran them through a neural network to create a model which can predict student performance based on staffing.
-We then ran a BFGS optimization algorithm on the model to find the optimal staffing distribution for each district (based on their available budgets and current achievement levels) to inform new district-wide budgeting.
+<b>Summary:</b> Our objective was to raise state-wide school achievement levels (as defined by the percent of students meeting ELA and math benchmarks) via data-driven staff funding in the California public school system.
+First, we gathered data on current district achievement levels and staffing distributions (teacher/staff support/administrators/counselors/librarians/student support) by scraping multiple public websites and search engines.
+Then, we ran the datasets through a MLP neural network to generate a model that can predict student performance based on staffing.
+We then ran a BFGS optimization algorithm on the model to find the optimal staffing distribution for each district (based on their available budgets and current achievement levels).
+This work strives to guide public school district committees in optimizing decreasing wage expenses to produce positive educational impact.
+Considerations for the future include additional data collection and model testing.

 <b>Link to our brief pitch deck:</b> https://docs.google.com/presentation/d/1oVsAik8fJ3zPOwUymh7Yt-7yNIbdRXyawmYxzazF4YQ/edit?usp=sharing